PHY - Physics

 PHY 329W.
 Cooperative Physics.

 Covers the work period of physics students in the Cooperative Education Program, which provides supervised work experience by arrangement with the employer and the supervising instructor.
 Forty laboratory hours a week for one semester.
-The student must repeat the course each work period and must take it twice to receive credit toward the degree; at least one of these registrations must be during a long-session semester.
+The student must repeat the course each work period and must take it twice to receive credit toward the degree; at least one of these registrations must be during a fall or spring semester.
 No more than three semester hours may be counted toward the major requirement; no more than six semester hours may be counted toward the degree.
 The student's first registration must be on the pass/fail basis.
 Prerequisite: Membership application to the Cooperative Physics Program, Physics 316 with a grade of at least C-, and consent of the undergraduate adviser.

 PHY 333.
 Modern Optics.